Frequently Asked Questions

 How will the patent application process be affected if I have received funding for this project from another source?

-The award recipient must inform firstname.lastname@example.org as soon as possible if they are receiving funding from other agencies or companies that may prevent them from signing the award agreement.
+The award recipient must inform firstname.lastname@example.org as soon as possible if they are receiving funding from other agencies or companies that may prevent them from signing the award agreement or complying with its provisions.